wss-support/onboarding-training/Java/Maven/simple-pom-2/README.md

 * Additionally you need to have Maven Package Manager installed

 ## What to do?
-* Download the pom.xml to the computer you are going to run the Unified Agent
+* Download pom.xml to the computer you are going to run the UA
 * Run the UA scan with '-logLevel debug'

 ## What are the results?